 Electric and technologically inspired backgrounds look great on presentations in the scientific and futuristic fields.
 It can be an illustrative electric circuit or the inside of a computer, as long as the design is bright and shiny, it will not disappoint.
 Use colorful frames to place the content on top so that it stands out and complements.

 Any particular presentation background you'd like to see added to the Visme editor?
-If so, just drop us a line in the comments section below and we'll pass it along to our design and development team.
+If so, just drop us a line in the comments section below and we'll pass it along to our team.

 Below, we have answered some some commonly asked questions about presentation backgrounds and presentation design in general.

 Backgrounds are the foundation upon which you lay the visual elements of your presentation slides.
 Presentation backgrounds can be solid colors, textures and patterns, gradients and even photos with effects and overlays on top.